MadalinaFrant/movie-recommendation-system/README.md

 ## Project Structure
 The project consists of the following main modules:

-- **Movie Database:** Stores movie data, including information on genres, ratings, and popularity, using PostgreSQL.
-The MovieLens dataset will be used to obtain movie information.
+- **Movie Database:** Stores movie data, including information on genres, ratings, and popularity.
+The IMDb Movies Dataset Based on Genre dataset will be used to obtain movie information (available on Kaggle).
 - **User Preferences:** Captures and manages user preferences for recommendations.
 - **Recommendation Engine:** Generates movie recommendations based on user preferences and movie data.